 Coronavirus: Parents and Families

 We understand that parenting can be challenging at the best of times and the Covid-19 pandemic has placed unprecedented pressure on parents and families.
-As we enter the third lockdown since Covid-19 began to impact racing's workforce, primary and secondary schools will be closed to pupils until mid-february with the exception of vulnerable children and the children of key workers.
-You may be once again, faced with juggling your work with your childcare responsibilities or be worried about home schooling and the effects of self-isolation; whatever your circumstances Racing Welfare is here to support you 24 hours a day.
+Schools will reopen on March 8, however in the meantime you may be once again, faced with juggling your work with your childcare responsibilities or be worried about home schooling and the effects of self-isolation; whatever your circumstances Racing Welfare is here to support you 24 hours a day.
 We can provide you with practical information and guidance or even just a listening ear when things are getting tough.

 Continuing to work with children at home